Hyurl/cool-node/update-log.md

 5. If clients accept, thrown errors will be sent as JSON with 200 status.
 6. Jsonp is supported.
 7. CSRF Protection is supported.
+8. Fix a bug on visiting the same URL with different request method.

 ## 1.3.3